 Hannah Crazyhawk lives in Eugene, Oregon and was born and raised in southeast Alaska.
-Hannah is a professional photographer, licensed falconer, naturalist, amateur astronomer, bird watcher, floral designer, writing tutor, and student of Fine Art.
-Despite Hannah’s chronic illnesses, her urge to photograph and narrate the world around her continues to be her driving force.
+Hannah is a professional photographer, licensed Master falconer, naturalist, amateur astronomer, bird watcher, floral designer, writing tutor, and student of Fine Art and Psychology.
+Despite Hannah’s chronic illnesses, her urge to narrate the world around her continues to be her driving force.
 Hannah finds her solace and healing on the wings of birds.

-Hannah is a member of The Planetary Society, Womxn in Neuroscience, The International Association of Avian Trainers and Educators, The Center for Inquiry, and The East Cascades Audubon Society.
+Hannah is a member of The Planetary Society, Womxn in Neuroscience, The Facial Pain Research Foundation, The International Association of Avian Trainers and Educators, The Human Rights Campaign, and The Center for Inquiry.
 Hannah also enjoys hot baths, sarcasm, and the smell of the summer rain.
 And birds.

 Hannah is a student in The McNair Scholars Program.
 Her goal is to pursue a research career in theoretical neurophysics.
 She hopes to gain further insight into the neural correlates of adverse childhood experiences and how that trauma affects hippocampal place cells.

 Current Research: https://www.researchgate.net/profile/Hannah_Crazyhawk